 At PixieBrix, our mission is to give everyone the superpower of customizing their user experience when working with browser-based applications and other websites.
 This superpower has been exclusive to developers and other roles with technical knowledge for years, but we’re building a low-code automation platform that makes it accessible to everyone.

 We’re a small team from around the world that’s been working on this since 2021.
 We’re passionate about giving everyone the ability to create massive productivity gains and achieve a better quality of life with just a few lines of code.

 What is PixieBrix?

 It’s what we’ve been building!
 PixieBrix is a low-code platform anyone can use to build automations and enhancements in Chrome to streamline tasks and transform their workday.
 But it’s not just for builders!
+You can even streamline your process as a creator.
 With the wide range of premade mods on the PixieBrix marketplace, you can quickly deploy enhancements that make your workflows run smoother in minutes.

 3 things we don’t automate as an automation startup